TJRiker11/Data-Analytics-Graduate-Capstone-D214/README.md

 # Data-Analytics-Graduate-Capstone-D214

-Capstone project on Real Estate House Prices, and future price predictions
+Capstone project on predicting geographic area from different variables